gBloxy/Asteroid-Sprint/README.md

 # Asteroid Sprint

 A game where you have to navigate through falling asteroids as long as you can.
-Share your best score in the discussion channel !
+Link of the itch.io game page : [Asteroid Sprint](https://g-bloxy.itch.io/asteroid-sprint).
+The game is currently in development.
+The first version is released on itch.io.
+You can find its source code in the `first-version` branch.

-## Screenshots
+## Screenshots (old version)

 ![screenshot-menu](https://github.com/gBloxy/Asteroid-Sprint/assets/121670440/d89b798b-8686-4770-ba33-c3507b5193b6)
 ![screenshot-game](https://github.com/gBloxy/Asteroid-Sprint/assets/121670440/3dba2041-2a1f-4c0e-b16c-a12c825ef0bb)

 ## Play the game

-To launch the game, just execute the asteroid_sprint.py file inside the game folder.
+To launch the game, unzip the game folder, then execute the `asteroid_sprint.py` file.

 ## Requirements